 John Krueger relocated with his family from the United States to Paris, France, when his wife was offered a job there.
 John is a stay-at-home dad who has thoroughly enjoyed helping his two children settle into Parisian life.
 He enjoys learning about the history of the city and exploring its chateaus and restaurants.

 A: My family moved to Paris from Houston, TX where we lived for 18 years.

 Q: Where are you living now?

 A: We are currently living in a suburb of Paris called Garches.
 We made the decision to live “outside” of the city since we could get a large house and it is near the kids’ school.
-However, it is only a 10 minute train ride into the center of Paris.
+However, it is only a 10-minute train ride into the centre of Paris.